 What is the CVSA’s International Roadcheck?

-Important Information Regarding the International Roadcheck (2023 Update)
+Important Information Regarding the International Roadcheck (2024 Update)

 Roadside inspections are a critical part of the trucking industry.
 They help ensure that truck drivers are compliant with the laws and are operating safely on the road.
 It is important that you are ready for the possibility of a roadcheck each time you get on the road.
 Safety officials noted that while the roadcheck program raises the profile of truck inspections, the actual safety standards are consistent throughout the year.
 The program aims to reduce truck crashes by alerting truck drivers and the industry to unsafe vehicles on the road.
-The following information provides some great guidance regarding the 2023 International Roadcheck.
+The following information provides some great guidance regarding the 2024 International Roadcheck.

 What is the purpose of the International Roadcheck?

 The International Roadcheck is an annual three-day event when CVSA-certified inspectors conduct compliance, enforcement, and educational initiatives targeted at various elements of motor carrier, vehicle, and driver safety.
-Since its inception in 1988, roadside inspections conducted have numbered more than 1.6 million.
+Since its inception in 1988, roadside inspections conducted have numbered more than 1.8 million.
 It is a CVSA program with participation by the FMCSA, the Canadian Council of Motor Transport Administrators, Transport Canada, and the Ministry of Communications and Transportation of Mexico.
 The Roadcheck really provides a great opportunity to educate the industry and public about the importance of safe commercial vehicle operations and the roadside inspection program.

 What are the dates and emphasis of the International Roadcheck?

-The most common violations on vehicles inspected during Roadcheck 2022 were for brake systems, tires, defective service brakes, lights, and this year’s focus, cargo securement.
-The most common violations on vehicles inspected during Roadcheck 2022 were for brake systems, tires, defective service brakes, lights, and this year’s focus, cargo securement.
-False logs put more than 1,921 drivers out of service, while another 1,066 were cited for driving with the wrong class license.
-Hours of service, suspended licenses and no medical cards rounded out the top five reasons that drivers were cited during the event last May.
+The most common violations on vehicles inspected during Roadcheck 2023 were for brake systems, tires, defective service brakes, cargo securement and lights.
+Hours of service violations put more than 2,169 drivers out of service, while another 1,392 were cited for false logs.
+Other violations, canceled/revoked license and no medical card rounded out the top five reasons that drivers were cited during the event last May.
+Vehicle out-of-service rates hovered around 19%, according to results from that event, which were released in September.
+Roadcheck 2023 saw a 5.8% driver out-of-service rate.

 What will be inspected during the International Roadcheck?